thierr26/thierr26_personal_notes_sphinx_sources/source/fs_win_no_privilege.rst

   ...\UnxUtils\usr\local\wbin\find ...

-To make live a little bit easier, I've substituted a drive letter ('U', but is doesn't have to be 'U') for the path.
+To make live a little bit easier, I've substituted a drive letter ('U', but it doesn't have to be 'U') for the path.
 So I can invoke the GNU ``find`` command with::